aboutcode-org/aboutcode-toolkit/USAGE.rst

     --inventory PATH            Path to an inventory file.
     --mapping                   Use for mapping between the input keys and the ABOUT field. names - mapping.config
+    --mapping-file              Use a custom mapping file with mapping between input keys and ABOUT field names.
-    --show-all                  Show all the errors and warning --template PATH             Path to a custom attribution template.
+    --verbose                   Show all the errors and warning.
+    --template PATH             Path to a custom attribution template.
     -q, --quiet                 Do not print any error/warning.
-    --help                      Show this message and exit.
+    -h, --help                  Show this message and exit.

 Purpose
 -------